Skip to content

 Profile

 Samuel is a member of Chambers’ London branch.
-He has a strong commercial chancery practice, and regularly deals with cases which have insolvency and property aspects, and which involve fraud and high-value asset tracing.
+He has a strong commercial chancery practice, and regularly deals with cases which have insolvency and property aspects, and which involve fraud and asset tracing.

 Practice Areas